Quadratic Assignment on Dirac

 Device: Dirac-1

 The quadratic assignment problem was first introduced in 1957 by Koopmans and Beckmann to solve facility location problems which call for minimizing the cost proportional to the flow of goods between the facilities.
-This is a well studied problem.
+This is a well-studied problem.

-QAP seeks to mimimize a cost function based on fixed quantities (weights) between pairs of one set, PP, and distances between pairs of another set LL when each member of LL is assigned to one member of PP.
+QAP seeks to minimize a cost function based on fixed quantities (weights) between pairs of one set, PP, and distances between pairs of another set LL when each member of LL is assigned to one member of PP.

 Simple Example